tlotze/ophelia/README.txt

 After you installed Ophelia and wrote some templates, how can you make it render web pages?

-Use Ophelia with Apache
-    The Python package contains a module ``ophelia.modpython`` that provides a request handler for the mod_python Apache module.

 Use Ophelia as a WSGI application
     Ophelia defines an application class compliant with the WSGI standard,